cheesestraws/omnitalk/omnitalk/doc/01_Transport_and_LAP.md

 LAPs are responsible for keeping the L2 to L3 glue going.
 They're responsible for address acquisition and maintenance, for discovering network numbers, for maintaining L3 to L2 address mappings where appropriate (by which I mean AARP, at this point).
 They are not responsible for maintaining their own routing tables; that is done centrally by the router control plane.

+A LAP, like a transport, has a quality, which means about the same thing as a quality on a transport.
+In fact, generally, a LAP will inherit its quality from its transport, although it may downgrade its quality if it knows it's not as good as other LAPs over the same medium.
+No LAP should ever increase its own quality relative to its transport.

 LAPs live under the lap/ hierarchy, each in its own subdirectory.

 ## "Ports"

 There is no named abstraction for a port in the code, because a port is just a coupled pair of LAP and Transport.
 These are constructed somewhat on the fly, by passing a reference to a transport into the constructor function for a LAP.
 These port startup invocations live in start_net() in net/net.c.

+## Quality

+A LAP's (and by extension a transport's) quality is used as a tie breaker for route selection.
+When a route lookup to a destination is done, if there are two routes with the same distance to a network range, the route corresponding to a LAP with a higher priority will be taken.
+This ensures that, for example, if there is a network at distance 2 from this router both over Ethernet and LocalTalk, it will select Ethernet to leave as much LocalTalk capacity as possible.